Let’s Face It, Professional Engagement Photos Can Feel Intimidating

 - Be bold with layers and accessories — jackets, sweaters, necklaces, scarves, belts, etc. all add dimension to your photos.
 Layers like jackets, sweaters, and scarves also make it easy to give yourself two “looks” without actually changing your outfit.

 - MOST patterns are okay for photos . . . but, graphics are not ideal.
 If you’re wearing a pattern, make sure it’s not overwhelming and distracting.
 Similar to choosing colors, we want to first draw attention to your faces, not your clothes.

-- Empty those pockets!
-Literally.
+- Empty those pockets, literally.
+Guys, this one is generally most applicable to you.
 You’ll regret seeing your cell phone or keys showing through your pockets.

 Professional hair and makeup can be a great option because it looks amazing and removes the stress of getting ready on your own.
 It’s also a good way to get an extra boost of confidence!

 If your wedding is local, your engagement session could also be the perfect time to do your makeup trial.
 It can be easy to feel like your makeup is too much at first since it’s more than you would wear on a normal day — know that this is a normal feeling, but that a good makeup artist knows how to get it just right for the camera!
 Doing this for your engagement session, you’ll get to see how the makeup photographs.
 There is NO going back on your wedding day, and this is the perfect way to know for sure that you love it.

 Don’t forget that your ring will get some attention on this shoot, so give yourself permission to get it cleaned and your nails done, too!